Sky Runner

-Sky Runner is a 1986 game for MS-DOS, Commodore 64 and ZX Spectrum made by Cascade.
-The MS-DOS version uses CGA graphics.
+Sky Runner is a 1986 rail shooter video game developed and published by Cascade Games for MS-DOS, Commodore 64 and ZX Spectrum.
+The DOS version uses CGA graphics.

+Gameplay

 The game is played from the 3rd person perspective with a 3D view similar to Space Harrier.
 Gameplay involved controlling an aircraft called a skimmer to shoot down enemy towers.
 After destroying enough, the skimmer would drop down a skybike, which the player would use to destroy other enemy skybikers, while avoiding obstacles like trees.
 After destroying enough enemies, a boss character called a harvester would appear, which the player would have to defeat.
 Upon defeating the harvester the game awards the player with money, and loops back to the player controlling the skimmer.

-Plot

-Taken from the game's manual: